(See AEB, EBC, IHEA, JBD, JCDBB, JDC, JCDA, JDDB, JDDC, and JHCAA)

 - to a fair and impartial decision based on substantial evidence.

 Appeal to the Board

-The following conditions shall apply if a student or the student's parent or guardian files a written appeal of a suspension or expulsion:
+- The following conditions shall apply if a student who is age 18 or older or the student’s parent or guardian files a written appeal of a suspension or expulsion:

-- Written notice of the appeal shall be filed with the clerk within 10 calendar days of the hearing.
+- Written notice of the appeal shall be filed with the clerk within 10 calendar days of receiving the results of the hearing.